 Synology Diskstations are used in homes and organizations to store a large amount of data in a central storage location, which can be accessed by users through a LAN (Local Area Network).
 The idea is to provide single copies of files for multiple users.
 We’ve gathered the top five cloud backup services to help do just that.

 It’s obvious that Synology devices store a large amount of data and losing that info could be disastrous.
 For home users, Synology NAS devices can be used to save:

 - Other devices

 While for organizations, these devices can be used to access data from a centralized location.
 Mainly because as a centralized location for data storage, there is no duplication.
 That is why it becomes vital to backup data on Synology devices.

-While there are many cloud backup services available, ones that offer backup for Synology devices are surprisingly few.
+While there are many online backup services available, ones that offer backup for Synology devices are surprisingly few.
 Plus, since you’re probably going to backup a large amount of data, it’s also important to choose an affordable and secure cloud backup service.
 To help you make the right decision, I have curated five of the best cloud backup options for Synology.